nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    2. Test case: `add n/Nancy Drew p/9911882 e/nancy.drew@hotmail.com` <br>
       Expected: A new contact with name `Nancy Drew`, phone `9911882`, and email `nancy.drew@hotmail.com` is added to the `Person` list.

-   3. Test case: `add n/Tatiana Komarova w/NEW WEDDING t/NEW TAG` (where NEW WEDDING and NEW TAG are a wedding and tag, respectively, that do not yet exist in Wedlinker) <br>
+   3. Test case: `add n/Tatiana Komarova w/NEW WEDDING t/NEW TAG` (where NEW WEDDING and NEW TAG are a wedding and tag, respectively, that do not yet exist in WedLinker) <br>
       Expected: A new contact with name `Tatiana Komarova` is added to the `Person` list.
 A new tag with name `NEW TAG` is added to the `Tag` list.
       A new wedding with name `NEW WEDDING` is added to the `Wedding` list.
 The new contact, `Tatiana Komarova`, will be tagged with `NEW TAG` and will be assigned to the wedding `NEW WEDDING`.

    4. Test case (following Test case 4): `add n/Tatiana Komarova` <br>
       Expected: The `Person` list remains unchanged.
-System displays an error indicating that the person already exists in Wedlinker.
+System displays an error indicating that the person already exists in WedLinker.

-   5. Test case: `add n/Felicia D'Alimaty w/EXISTING WEDDING t/EXISTING TAG` (where EXISTING WEDDING and EXISTING TAG are a wedding and tag, respectively, that exist in Wedlinker) <br>
+   5. Test case: `add n/Felicia D'Alimaty w/EXISTING WEDDING t/EXISTING TAG` (where EXISTING WEDDING and EXISTING TAG are a wedding and tag, respectively, that exist in WedLinker) <br>
       Expected: A new contact with name `Felicia D'Alimaty` is added to the `Person` list.
 No new tags or weddings will be created.
 The new contact, `Felicia D'Alimaty`, will be tagged with `EXISTING TAG` and will be assigned to the wedding `EXISTING WEDDING`.